A courageous member in one of of my private survivor support groups recently asked:

 The acting out might be a verbal assault, the silent treatment, an unexpected financial expenditure that wrecks the monthly budget, or a new sexual exploit.

-In an abusive marriage with sex addiction present, there is often an ongoing trickle of disclosures, combined with the constant tension of not knowing how long the “good behavior” will last.
+In an abusive marriage with deceptive sexual trauma present, there is often an ongoing trickle of disclosures, combined with the constant tension of not knowing how long the “good behavior” will last.
 It's enough to turn the most self-composed human into a person you yourself can’t even recognize.

 Each woman may react differently to betrayal trauma, and yet case after case appears eerily similar.
 Some women get angry and push back, but just as often, women simply shut down -- especially as we lose hope for change.